-26 Wilmington Neighborhood Schools Committee.
+&lt;sup>26 Wilmington Neighborhood Schools Committee.
 (2001, January 01).
 They matter most: Investing in Wilmington's children and Delaware's future.

-27 Wilmington Neighborhood Schools Committee.
+&lt;sup>27 Wilmington Neighborhood Schools Committee.
 (2001, January 01).
 They matter most: Investing in Wilmington's children and Delaware's future.

-28 The Wilmington Education Task Force Study Committee.
+The Wilmington Education Task Force Study Committee.
 (2008, April).
 Report of the Wilmington Education Task Force.

-Forty-six states provide additional resources for English learners.
+While Delaware's overall funding of public education is in the top quintile of states, it is among the few states not to provide funding to address the needs of low-income students and ELLs.
+Forty-six states provide additional resources for English language learners.
 Delaware does not.
-Thirty-five states provide additional resources for low-income students as a component of their funding formulas.29 Delaware does not.
+Thirty-five states provide additional resources for low-income students as a component of their funding formulas.
+Delaware does not.
 This oversight disadvantages students in poverty throughout the state and disadvantages the schools in which those students are enrolled.
 Providing a more equitable funding system will benefit students and schools throughout Delaware, and will have a particularly significant impact on the improvement of City of Wilmington education.
-To improve student learning in the City of Wilmington, a more coherent and responsive system of public education decision-making must be provided with the additional resources required to address the needs of low-income and at-risk students.
+To improve student learning in the City of Wilmington, a more coherent and responsive system of public education decision-making must be provided with the additional resources required to address the needs of low-income, ELL, and at-risk students.

 Should Delaware preserve its current public education funding allocation system based on "unit counts," or move to a new student-based foundation system that incorporates a weighted formula based on differential student needs?
 The Wilmington Education Advisory Committee proposed that moving to a new allocation system would provide the best opportunity to fully incorporate the needs of low-income students, particularly those in extreme poverty.
-Even so, they framed their recommendations within the existing allocation system in the belief that the funding needed to support City of Wilmington schools and students is urgent and should not be delayed while a new funding allocation system is designed, approved, and implemented.
+Even so, they framed their recommendations within the existing allocation system in the belief that the funding needed to support City of Wilmington schools and students is urgent and should not be delayed.
+Work should also continue in parallel to investigate, design, approve, and transition to a new weighted student-funding system.
+The final decision whether to modify and make more flexible the current unit funding system or develop a new system, should be made on the basis of what provides the best assurances for sustainable, efficient, and equitable funding to meet the needs of all students.